JosephNaberhaus/agnostic/tool/generator/README.md

 - Code nodes are a compiled version of a valid AST.
     - They should never be instantiated manually.
     - They contain metadata about the node that the language-specific generators can use.
-    - Uses pointerfor everything since the metadata properties often create reference loops.
+    - Their properties are all pointers because the metadata properties often create reference loops.

 ## Updating the AST